-A user with the appropriate rights can define or view the following settings:
+A user with the appropriate rights can define the following settings:

 - Types: defines the types of information about revoked digital certificates: - CRL: if this parameter is checked, it denotes that the list of revoked digital certificates is enabled.
 By unchecking it, the user is prevented access to the list. - OCSP: if this parameter is checked, it denotes that the network protocol for verifying the status of digital certificates is enabled.
-By unchecking it, the network protocol is disabled. - Retrieval client implementation: defines the implementation of the client for information about revoked digital certificates. - Proxy host: defines the IP address of the proxy server with information about revoked digital certificates. - Proxy port: defines the port for access to the proxy server with information about revoked digital certificates.

-- Proxy username: defines the username for access to the proxy server with information about revoked digital certificates. - Proxy password: defines the password for access to the proxy server with information about revoked digital certificates.
+By unchecking it, the network protocol is disabled. - Retrieval client implementation: defines the implementation of the client for information about revoked digital certificates. - Proxy host: defines the IP address of the proxy server with information about revoked digital certificates. - Proxy port: defines the port for access to the proxy server with information about revoked digital certificates. - Proxy username: defines the username for access to the proxy server with information about revoked digital certificates. - Proxy password: defines the password for access to the proxy server with information about revoked digital certificates. - Validities: a list of validities of information about revoked digital certificates.

-Image 126: Setting the parameters in the Certificate Store section
+Image 129: Setting the parameters in the Certificate Store section